 Housing an Inclusive Denver is not adopted as a supplement to the Comprehensive Plan, but the plan was adopted by City Council.
 Housing an Inclusive Denver provides guidance and strategies to create and preserve strong and opportunity-rich neighborhoods with diverse housing options that are accessible and affordable to all Denver residents (p.
 6).
 Core goals of the plan include: creating affordable housing in vulnerable areas and in areas of opportunity; preserving affordability and housing quality; promoting equitable and accessible housing; and stabilizing residents at risk of involuntary displacement (p.
 7).

-Further, the plan identifies the West Colfax area as having a wide variety of culture and diversity where a sharp increase in rents and home prices has made residents vulnerable to involuntary displacement (p.
-119).
-One strategy recommended is to promote the development of new mixed-income housing stock (p.
-119).
-As stated previously, the applicant team intends to record an agreement to provide affordable housing on this site.
-Given this commitment, the proposed rezoning would facilitate additional affordable housing opportunities in a vulnerable neighborhood consistent with the goals and strategies of Housing an Inclusive Denver.
+The proposed rezoning is consistent with many of the Housing and Inclusive Denver recommendations, including: